CenturyLinkCloud/PublicKB/General/CenturyLinkCloud/account-activation-faqs.md

 ### What if I want to access public cloud servers in Latin America?

-Access to CenturyLink Cloud in Latin America is limited to accounts that are initiated through a regional CenturyLink Sales Representative.
+Access to Lumen Cloud in Latin America is limited to accounts that are initiated through a regional Lumen Sales Representative.

 To engage this team, send an email with your request, and a regional Sales Representative will respond.
 Or, call during business hours of Monday through Friday, 09:00 to 17:00, Argentina Standard Time.
-For contact information, see [CenturyLink Cloud Availability in Latin America](http://www.ctl.io/blog/post/cloud-availability-latin-america/).
+For contact information, see [Lumen Cloud Availability in Latin America](http://www.ctl.io/blog/post/cloud-availability-latin-america/).

 ### What if my trial account signup is unsuccessful?